hennesre/jobhuntengine/interview_prep_framework.md

 - "Explain how [AI concept] works"
 - "What's your approach to [technical decision]?"
 - "How do you work with engineering teams?"
-- "How do you work with data science teams?"

 **Answer approach:**
 - Show technical fluency (but don't overreach)